 As already mentioned, ESRI uses the historical diffusion indices (coincident indicators) to determine the reference cycle.
 However, only publicly available are the materials used at the committee after 2002 onward.
 Thus, we alternatively use the current diffusion index (Nikkei NEEDS CD-ROM, 2008) to examine the deviation between the reference cycle and the composite indices.
-We find that the index took 92 on average during February 1979 to February 1981.
-This might give rise to the official peak date, February 1980.
+We find that the index took 92 on average during February 1979 to February 1980, 90.9 in February, down to 81.8 in March and 86.4 in April.
+This might give rise to the official peak date of February 1980.
 During May 1980 to May 1981, the current diffusion index took less than 50 points.
-It reached 54.5 in June 1981, marked 100 in August, then down to 54.5 in December and to less than 50 afterwards.
+It reached 54.5 in June 1981, marked 100 in August, then down to 54.5 in December and sharply down to 18.2 in January 1981, less than 50 afterwards up until July 1982.
 The official CCI seems pick up these small bumps.

-There would be two reason for this discrepancy.
+There would be two reasons for this discrepancy.
 First, the Bry-Boshcan algorithm uses the moving averages and the Spencer smoothing: the former become asymmetric at endpoints and the latter uses averages of the initial or the last four points as observations at endpoints.
 Thus, it may introduce distortion in dating computation.
 Secondly, it eliminates peaks within 6 months at endpoints in Step IV (see Table 1).
-Therefore, it never identifies February 1980 as a peak since our data set begins from January 1980.
+Therefore, it never identifies February 1980 as a peak since our data start in January 1980.
 Then, we do not pay much attention to the deviation from the reference dates in early 1980s in the following analysis.

 To check our aggregation program, we attempt to replicate the official CCI by aggregating the coincident indicators (seasonally adjusted series) published by the official agents, according to the procedure described in section 2.
 Note that the first quartile in eq.
-(5), $Q1_i^j$, is set to the 84th value of 336 rates of changes, $r_i^j(t)$ in eq.
-(1), in ascending order, and the third quartile, $Q3_i^j$, to the 253d value.
+(10), $Q1{i}^{j}$ , is set to the 84th value of 336 rates of changes, $r{i}^{j}(t)$ in eq.
+(1), in ascending order, and the third quartile, $Q3{i}^{j}$ , to the 253d value.
 The results are shown in Table 4 and Table 5.
+The deviation from the reference dates is 6 months for the peaks from 1985 to 2000 and 3 months for the troughs from 1983 to 2002.

 The dates in the third column ('Aggr.
 Indicators') in Table 4 match well with the dates given by the official CCI.
 Only difference is observed in 1981.
 In the fourth column ('Aggr.
 Ind.
-(No Trim)'), we do not implement the outlier removal (the threshold value: 2.02) to see its effect.
+(Median)'), we use eq.
+(3) - (7) instead of eq.
+(2) to see the effect of the median-based outlier removal.
 Then, the peak in 1997 becomes two months earlier, March instead of May.
-Although we find similar effects later in the paper, it is fair to say that the outlier removal has only a limited role in dating the reference cycle.
+Although we find similar effects later in the paper, it is fair to say that the median-based outlier removal has only a limited role in dating the reference cycle.

-As for the troughs, the results are shown in Table 5. the official CCI deviates from the reference dates in 1993 by two months and in 1999 by one month.
-The aggregation of the coincident indicators gives dating results similar to the official CCI with or without outlier removal.
-The deviation from the reference dates is 6 months for the peaks from 1985 to 2000 and 3 months for the troughs from 1983 to 2002.
+As for the troughs, the results are shown in Table 5.
+The official CCI deviates from the reference dates in 1993 by two months and in 1999 by one month.
+The aggregation of the coincident in-dicators gives dating results same as the official CCI with or without the median-based outlier removal.
 A large deviation in the troughs is observed for the aggregated index, but this is mainly due to the deviation in the early 1980s: February 1983 versus October 1982.
 If we exclude it, the deviation reduces to 3 months.
 Therefore, it can be said that the computed index yields the dating results equivalent to those that the official CCI does.